 Where to Ski

-Now we reach the best part - the best spots to ski for yourselves with little ones in tow.
-With so much terrain to navigate (nearly 8,000 skiable acres combined!), it may be a little intimidating to set those first ski tracks.
-The SkiBig3 resorts are super family friendly and will build confidence in no time!
+Now we reach the fun part - the best spots to ski with little ones in tow.
+With so much terrain to navigate (nearly 8,000 skiable acres combined!), it's hard to know where to take the kids, but the SkiBig3 resorts are super family friendly and will build confidence in no time.

 Banff Sunshine Village - There are two drop off points after boarding the gondola - Goat’s Eye station first, and the Village second.
 Stay on for the entire ride to get off at the Village, where you’ll find the hub of amenities and family-friendly runs.
 Strawberry Chair is a great start for those still testing out their ski legs.
 For kids at a higher level, Wolverine Express and Jack Rabbit chairs offer a nice transition to shorter yet challenging runs.